andresteingress/andresteingress.github.io/_posts/2014-01-31-grails-audit-logging.md

 }
 ```

-All properties should be self speaking except for the `actor` and the `uri` properties.
+All properties should be self speaking except for the `actor` and the `uri` properties (I guess).
 The `actor` property has been introduced to keep track of the principal (name) that triggered the event.
 In the configuration options above the `actorClosure` was shown that can be specified to retrieve the principal name from the HTTP request or session.
-The `uri` contains the web URI that was used to initially cause the event.
+The `uri` contains the web URI that was used to initially trigger the domain class change.

-Here is a testcase method that shows how the `AuditLogEvent` will be created when a new `Person` object is saved to the DB:
+Here is a testcase method that shows how the `AuditLogEvent` will be filled when a new `Person` object is saved to the DB:

 ```groovy
 @Test